Día de Muertos or Janal Pixan: What’s the difference?

 Candy skulls made out of sugar have long been popular for Día de Muertos in Central México, and have also become so in Yucatán.
 When arranged in great numbers, they somewhat resemble a Tzompantli, or Teotihuacan rack of skulls.
 Photo: Courtesy

-But to be fair, Día Los Muertos and Yucatán’s Hanal Pixán do share many aspects.
+But to be fair, Día Los Muertos and Yucatán’s Janal (or Hanal) Pixan do share many aspects.
 These include the setting up of elaborate altars and family visits to cemeteries.
-That being said, Hanal Pixán really does have a character all its own.
+That said, Janal Pixan really does have a character all its own.

-In Yucatán, Hanal Pixan begins Oct.
+In Yucatán, Janal Pixan begins Oct.
 31 and continues through Nov.
-2. Just like during Día de Muertos celebrations elsewhere in the country, people in Yucatán believe that during these special days the dead are able to travel to the human world to enjoy some time with their loved ones, as well as their favourite foods.
+2. Just like during Día de Muertos celebrations elsewhere in the country, people in Yucatán believe that during these special days the dead are able to travel to the human world to enjoy some time with their loved ones, as well as their favorite foods.

 Families typically adorn altars with photos of their deceased loved ones and fill them with their favorite foods, and sometimes even their favorite vices such as cigarettes and liquor.
 Photo: Carlos Rosado van der Gracht